waflawe/eXinakai/README-en.md

 4. Enjoy.
 ## Functionality description <a name="functionality-description"></a>
 ### Account Management <a name="account-management"></a>
-In eXinakai, you can perform the following account operations:
+In `eXinakai`, you can perform the following account operations:
 1. Registration
 2. Authorization
 3. Reset account password